fhiso/tsc-governance/vocabularies.md

 Any FHISO standard that defines a *property* should also define:

-- the context in which it is to be used, perhaps by specifying the *class* of entity on which it may be use;
+- its **domain** &mdash; the context in which it is to be used, perhaps by specifying the *class* of entity on which it may be use;

-- whether it can appear multiple times on the same entity, and if so whether any meaning is ascribed to their order; and
+- its **cardinality** &mash; whether it can appear multiple times on the same entity, and if so whether any meaning is ascribed to their order; and

-- the expected form the *property*'s value, such as whether it is free-form text, an integer or date, another *term* (of a particular *class*), or another entity of some form.
+- its **domain** &mdash; the expected form the *property*'s value, such as whether it is free-form text, an integer or date, another *term* (of a particular *class*), or another entity of some form.

 > (Richard 2015-12-06)  Should we allow meaning to be ascribed to the
 > order of multiple properties of the same name?
 Several significant